Please note: Once you 'switch-in' a .imgPTN file, it will replace the E2B partition and the E2B files will 'disappear'.

 4. Run WinContig (\MAKE_THIS_DRIVE_CONTIGUOUS.cmd) on the E2B USB drive to ensure all the files are contiguous (or use RMPrepUSB - Ctrl+F2).

-To automatically convert an ISO using the suggested defaults and avoid a few key presses, use the command line format:
+You can use the command line to convert an ISO using the suggested defaults and avoid a few key presses, by using the command line format:

 MakePartImage f:\temp\mytest.iso * FAT32 1000

 This will make a new image file with the same name and in the same folder as the source ISO, but with a .imgPTN extension and will use 1000MB for the size of the image file.
 For faster conversion, use a fast disk drive (preferably an SSD drive) as the target drive and then copy the .imgPTN file to your E2B USB drive.

 Usage examples for MakePartImage

 You can also drag-and-drop an ISO file onto a shortcut of MakePartImage and enter in all parameters manually.

 Windows Explorer is launched at the end of running MakePartImage.cmd so you can copy the image file to your E2B drive.

 To prevent Explorer from being run, first type

 in the Windows command console (as Admin) before you run MakePartImage.cmd from the same console window.

 Use a file extension of .imgPTNAUTO to suppress the E2B warning messages and immediately switch to the partition image and CSM menu when selected by the user.